Owner’s equity equation: How to calculate what’s truly yours

 Divide annual profit by average owner's equity to see how efficiently the business uses owner capital:

-1. Annual Profit: $45,000
+Annual profit: $45,000

-3. Return on Equity: 56%
+Return on equity: 56%

 For consulting firms with minimal capital requirements, returns on equity often appear high.
 This reflects the people-based nature of the business rather than exceptional performance.

-Understanding the owner's equity equation transforms an abstract accounting concept into a practical management tool.
+How do you use the owner's equity equation as a practical management tool?

-1. Monitor Equity quarterly to see whether the business is building value.
+1. Monitor equity quarterly to see whether the business is building value.
 Plot the trend over time.
 Ask yourself whether the direction matches your expectations and goals.

 2. Analyze the components to understand where changes originate.
 Is equity growing because of profits or additional investment?
 Is it shrinking because of losses or distributions?